-To continue in this course I approve your proposal; I may ask you for one or more revisions along the way.
-Students may have similar, but not identical topics, I reserve the right to make that determination.
-Topics will be assigned on a first-come-first-served basis.
-Submit your topic proposal no later than Friday, September 9th.
+To continue in this course, you must have your topic proposal approved; I may ask you for one or more revisions along the way.
+Students may have similar, but not identical topics, I reserve the right to make the determination between acceptable similar and not acceptable topics.
+Submit your topic proposal no later than Friday, September 8th.

-Approaches to topic selection:
+Some reasonable approaches to topic selection:

-- 1. Start with a problem and look at which languages (often special purpose) are used to solve the problem.
+1. Start with a problem and look at which languages (often special purpose) are used to solve the problem.
 Consider the design choices made to facilitate solving this type of problem.
-Some examples might include graphics, teaching, robotics, or mobile devices. - 2.
-Look at how an interesting aspect of programming languages is treated differently in different languages.
-Some examples could include, data sharing, parameter passing, typing, or scope. - 3.
-Look in depth at a programming paradigm, for example logic or rule based languages, describe the design choices and the types of problems for which it is well suited.
+Some examples might include graphics, teaching, robotics, or mobile devices.

+2. Look at how an interesting aspect of programming languages is treated differently in different languages.
+Some examples could include, data sharing, parameter passing, typing, or scope.

+3. Look in depth at a programming paradigm, for example logic or rule based languages, describe the design choices and the types of problems for which it is well suited.